-An investment property gives you freedom to find a location that fits your budget and your strategy.
+An investment property gives you the freedom to find a location that fits your budget and your strategy.
 Get some professional advice, research different areas and find one with strong growth drivers.

 - You can generate financial breathing space through renovation.

 Finding a property that needs a little TLC gives you the opportunity to do a ‘spit and polish’ that improves its value.
 This manufactures equity, improves asking rents and strengthens capital growth.
-As an added bonus, many aspects of renovations are tax deductible, and attract depreciation benefits.
+As an added bonus, many aspects of renovations are tax deductible and attract depreciation benefits.

 Wealth creation through property is about growing a substantial asset base by owning properties that grow in value over time and spit out rental returns.

-Rentvesting is no different to any other property strategy; it’s just another tool in the toolbelt.
+Rentvesting is no different to any other property strategy - it’s just another tool in the tool belt.